catamphetamine/react-pages/README.md

 SearchResultsPage.load = async () => await fetchSomeData()
 ```

-There's also `instantBack: true` option available for `goto(location, options)` which has the same behavior.
+There's also `instantBack: true` option that could be passed to `navigate(location, options)` function which is returned from `useNavigate()` hook.
+The behavior of the option is the same.

 `instantBack` is ignored when navigating to the same route: for example, if there's an `<Article/>` page component having a `<Link instantBack/>` to another `<Article/>` then `instantBack` is ignored — this feature was originally added for Redux because it made sense that way (in Redux there's only one slot for data of a route that gets rewritten every time the route is navigated to).
 For other data fetching frameworks like Relay I guess it would make sense to turn that off.
 Create an issue if that's the case.